I. Business Involvements

 Deregulation of Shareholder Communications Research catalyzed a rollback of SEC regulations that had restricted communications among stockholders, making possible unrestricted shareholder discussions about strategy and performance at public companies

-Reform of Director Elections Research catalyzed a change in the SEC's rules to facilitate the election of non-controlling slates of shareholder-nominated director candidates at public companies
+Reform of Director Elections Research led to a change in the SEC's rules to facilitate the election of non-controlling slates of shareholder-nominated director candidates at public companies

-New Foundations Founded Harvard-based multidisciplinary research group that included academics, policy-makers, institutional investors, corporate founders, CEOs, and counsels to develop new practices to foster more substantive relationships between major corporations and their large investors
+New Foundations Harvard-based multidisciplinary research group included academics, policy-makers, institutional investors, corporate founders, CEOs, and counsels: developed new practices to foster more substantive relationships between major corporations and their large investors

 Institutional Policy Activism on Governance Helped lead the movement, working with CalPERS, CalSTRS, The Council of Institutional Investors, and others, to advocate for governance policy reform at the federal and state levels